Rumpunzel/rpg-thingy/characters/talents/influence.md

 ### Stubborn

-As long as you have rolled at least one **6,** your opponent's disposition cannot make you struggle to defend.
+Ignore your opponent's disposition as long as you have rolled at least one **6.**

 ---